telerik/reporting-docs/designing-reports/design-considerations.md

 For more detail about the result of keeping items together, check [Understanding Pagination(Paging and Keep Together)]({%slug telerikreporting/designing-reports/rendering-and-paging/understanding-pagination%}#paging-and-keep-together).

-## Rendering order of report items and borders
+## Setting the Order of Report Items and Borders

 Report items are rendered in succession (one by one).
 The order of rendering is determined by the following rules: